 A polymer is a chemical compound with molecules bonded together in long repeating chains.
 The term “polymer” is commonly used today in the plastics and composites industry, and it is often used as a synonym for “plastic” or “resin.”

 Ray Technology™ is the brand name of Avantium’s technology to produce plant-based mono-ethylene glycol, our Ray plant MEG™, developed under the project name Mekong.
 Internally, Avantium uses river names for its projects and upon commercialization, the company adopts a brand name.

 Recycling is the process of converting waste materials into new materials and objects.
 It is an alternative to waste disposal that can save material and help lower greenhouse gas emissions.
 Avantium’s PEF is a 100% plant-based, 100% recyclable plastic with superior performance properties compared to today’s widely used petroleum-based packaging materials.
 Recycling for PEF is very similar to PET recycling and trials have shown that the existing recycling systems are compatible to PEF, so no systems need to be developed.
-In addition PEF can easily be distinguished and sorted from PET and other plastics using optical sorting systems used today.
+In addition PEF can easily be distinguished and enables sorting from PET and other plastics using optical sorting systems used today.

 Agricultural or forestry raw materials, which are not used as food or feed, but as raw material for industrial products.
 The use of renewable resources by industry saves fossil resources and reduces the amount of greenhouse gas emissions.